oktapodia/coinwatch/README.md

 # Coinwatch [![travis][travis-image]][travis-url] [![Greenkeeper badge](https://badges.greenkeeper.io/oktapodia/coinwatch.svg)](https://greenkeeper.io/)

-Follow your cryptocurrency prices in your OSX menubar
+Track your cryptocurrency prices in your OSX menubar

+The monoritoring of cryptocurrency becomes easy with CoinWatch.
+The app is designed to list and track in few steps all your favourites crypocurrencies.

+With more than 1000+ currencies!

 ![Coinwatch](https://github.com/oktapodia/coinwatch/raw/master/press/press.jpg)

-### Download
+## Download
 You can download Coinwatch for **free** from the GitHub repository [releases](https://github.com/oktapodia/coinwatch/releases) page.

 Coinwatch currently only supports OS X.